 Recognizing the significant role of donors in the Genacross mission

 At Genacross Lutheran Services, we consider donors to be our partners in ministry.
-Your continued support makes it possible not only to serve as many as 3,600 people each year but also to continue seeking new ways to serve in the future.
+Your continued support makes it possible not only to serve nearly 4,000 people each year but also to continue seeking new ways to serve in the future.

 We take our responsibility to donors very seriously and strive to remain good stewards of the resources with which we have been trusted.
 Our relationships with donors are important and we are committed to honoring our responsibility by being open and accountable at all times, and by developing meaningful relationships that reflect the desires of each donor.